 - LED Lenser X21 Flashlight – This thing is a beast.
 Extremely reliable and bright.
 I use it all the time for all sorts of reasons.
 Definitely worth the investment.
-The X21 is that it is a continuous lighting solution, not a short burst of light like flashes are.
+The X21 is a continuous lighting solution, not a short burst of light like flashes are.
 Continuous lighting lengthens motion, flashes freeze motion.
 Updated versions of the flashlight are available here.

-- Nikon D300s DSLR - This is just the camera I use.
-ANY DSLR can produce the results you see in the video.
+- Nikon D300s DSLR – Pay no attention to this, as any DSLR can produce the results you see in the video.

 - Optional: You can mount the X21 to a tripod by using an X21 tripod mount.
-When I was outside, I didn’t want to lug around two big tripods for both my flashlight and camera, so I conveniently mounted the X21 to the Joby GP8-BHEN Gorillapod Focus with Ballhead X.
+When I was outside, I didn’t want to lug around two big tripods for both my flashlight and camera, so I conveniently mounted the X21 to a Gorillapod.

 Are you tired of taking boring photos of the same mundane subject matter?
 Wouldn’t you rather take your photography to the next level and photograph things that catch people’s attention?
 If you would like to get the complete scoop and learn how to take more creative and unique shots with your DSLR, pick up my Trick Photography and Special Effects e-book and video course today!

 Pingback: Lightning Thread for Everyone - Page 5